antolin-luis/ArchDataScience/README.md

 ---
 ## TO DO List

-- [ ] Bring nvim configurations for data science development
+- [X] Bring nvim configurations for data science development
+- [ ] change $EDITOR depending on type of IDE (nvim or VSCode)
+  - this change should take place in the .zshrc file
 ---

 ## 📜 License